Export data in PyCharm

 Right-click a query and select Export Data to File.

 On the toolbar, click the Export Data icon () and select Export to File.

 In the Export Data dialog, click Export to File.

 Export to a clipboard

 Select data in the result set or in the editor and press Ctrl+C.

-You can select a default export format from the list near the Dump Data icon ().
+You can select a built-in export format from the list near the Export Data icon ().
 There are several built-in formats.
 You can export data as a set of INSERT or UPDATE statements.
 Also, you can select text formats like CSV, JSON, HTML, Markdown, and other formats (for more information about export options, see Import/Export options.